 Here is how I landed it:

 I sent an intro email explaining why I was qualified.
 I included 3 links.
-These links included a blog post, an authority site, and published work from my full-time career.
+These links included:

 I then attached a link to my email and offered to write a test article.

 Before long, I knocked out the test article and signed my first W-9 (taxes to get paid).

 Keep in mind, it was a lot of work to get hired but once I had my first job, I had others.

 Thankfully, I enjoyed the process.

 Let me start by saying that they never end.

 Freelance writing is challenging.
 Some clients will try to rip you off, some client's will never be happy, and some will simply make you want to cry.

 However, those are definitely the minority.
 When you do make a client happy (and receive your pay check) it's rewarding.